 In addition, an FCPA monitorship is multidimensional.
 Assessing the sufficiency of these policies at face value is an important first step.
-The FCPA monitor, however, will need to dig beneath the 'paper' dimension of the company's anti-corruption compliance programme to assess whether the programme is not only well designed but also effectively implemented.
+However, the FCPA monitor will need to dig beneath the ‘paper’ dimension of the company’s anti-corruption compliance programme to assess whether it is not only well designed but also effectively implemented.
 The monitor should evaluate whether employees, from the most senior executives to the lowest rank-and-file employees, understand and comply with the policies, procedures and controls.
 One of the most effective ways to make this assessment is through interviews in person with employees at various levels of seniority.

-Another dimension of an anti-corruption compliance monitorship is assessing the company's overall compliance culture and commitment to ethical business conduct (see Chapter 1).
-While this is an unavoidably amorphous concept, and no two companies are the same, a company's commitment to lawful business practices may be measured indirectly through several criteria, including:
+Another dimension of an anti-corruption compliance monitorship is assessing the company’s overall compliance culture and commitment to ethical business conduct (see Chapter 1).
+Although this is an unavoidably amorphous concept, and no two companies are the same, a company’s commitment to lawful business practices may be evaluated through several criteria, including:

 - distribution and accessibility of compliance-related policies and procedures;

 - the scope and effectiveness of training, including attendance rates and the substantive content;

 - the availability and use by employees of ethics hotlines and other channels for reporting suspected misconduct, and the company’s efforts to publicise these channels to employees;

 - the willingness of employees to report misconduct and employees’ fear of retaliation;

 - the company’s willingness and capacity to investigate alleged wrongdoing, discipline wrongdoers and remediate deficiencies; and

 - the company’s continuing efforts to monitor anti-corruption compliance in-house, such as internal audits.